Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Introduction

 We have previously reported the application of QSPs to studies of electron-ion relaxation and conductivity in hydrogen plasmas\cite{hedp12,Benedict12,Whitley15}, and several authors have recently published reviews of the QSP approach, as well as detailed studies of hydrogen plasmas within the QSP approximation as implemented in both molecular dynamics and path integral Monte Carlo simulations.\cite{Filinov04,bonitz2023gunter,Filinov23} In this paper, we firstly describe the path integral representation of the quantum partition function and use this as a basis upon which to generally describe the approximations that are applied within the quantum statistical interaction potentials and the molecular dynamics approach.
 We apply the well-known pair density approximation to compute the exact pair density matrix for a variety of electron-ion pairs, with atomic number $Z=1$ (hydrogen) to 54 (xenon).
 We numerically fit an updated form of the Pad\'{e} approximant, originally described by Filinov {\em et al.} for electron-proton interactions, that provides a reasonable fit of the improved Kelbg potential for all values of $Z$ considered in this study, thusly providing a general form for the improved Kelbg potential for fully ionized species beyond hydrogen.
+While many modern MD codes allow for the inclusion of tabulated forms of interaction potentials, the analytic form here provides a generalized description for any value of the nuclear charge state, eliminating the need to explicitly recalculate the pair density matrix for each species of interest.
+Analytic forms also allow for greater computational efficiency and smaller memory footprint by eliminating the need for tabular lookups over the course of a simulation.